alifeee/blogtest/snippets-of-a-degree/snippets-of-a-degree.md

 <figcaption>

-The clearly outlined consequence for continuing gender norms would encourage conformity through threats of mockery + social shaming.
+The clearly outlined consequence for contravening gender norms would encourage conformity through threats of mockery + social shaming.

 </figcaption>